Unity-Technologies/com.unity.probuilder/Documentation~/menu-repair.md

 ## Check for Broken ProBuilder References

-Checks for and repairs any missing or broken ProBuilder references in the Scene.
+Checks for and repairs any missing or broken ProBuilder references in the scene.